-University is committed to promote research essential for teaching, learning, extension and outreach programme.
-It encourages original, basic, fundamental and applied research enquiry to create innovation, novelty, generation of ideas and new stock of knowledge.
+University is committed to promoting research essential for teaching, learning, extension, and outreach programme.
+It encourages original, basic, fundamental, and applied research inquiry to create innovation, novelty, generation of ideas, and new stock of knowledge.
 Research output promotes teaching and percolating the benefits of research findings among students and faculty members.
-Research creates a roadmap for theory formulation, subsequently revising the existing theory, remodelling an existing theory to create a new theorem, new methodology, new scientific tool and approach for a persistence research endeavour.
-A research output be patented and transferred to a corporate entity for income generation and also for greater application for the welfare of health, culture, economic up liftmen and advancement of the community at large.
+Research creates a roadmap for theory formulation, subsequently revising the existing theory, remodeling an existing theory to create a new theorem, new methodology, new scientific tool, and approach for a persistent research endeavor.
+Research output is patented and transferred to a corporate entity for income generation and also for greater application for the welfare of health, culture, economic up liftmen, and advancement of the community at large.

 - Develop a healthy research culture and support system among the faculties and researchers for achieving excellence;

-- Thrust area of research to be identified from time to time for societal benefit.
+- The thrust area of research is to be identified from time to time for societal benefit.

 - Publications in journals indexed in Scopus/Research Gate/ Google Scholar/ Web of Science or PubMed/ Indian Citation Index;